KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-ModuleToggleButton by balassy](https://github.com/balassy/MMM-ModuleToggleButton)

-1. - I - No image found.
+1. Issue: No image found.
 2. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-Moon by EnderFlop](https://github.com/EnderFlop/MMM-Moon)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MoonPhase by NolanKingdon](https://github.com/NolanKingdon/MMM-MoonPhase)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.

 ## [MMM-moonraker by btastic](https://github.com/btastic/MMM-moonraker)